 The Indian Sub-continent Times (The IS Times) is a monthly newspaper now available freely online.
 The IS Times ceased to print from November 2008.
 The IST is a newspaper with bold journalism as its trademark.
-All our writers are experienced professionals and experts in their own fields.
+Th e IST has produced stories of community interest having great impact exposing self -serving people in the garb of community service, All our writers are experienced professionals and experts in their own fields.
 Our regular contributing writers cover a diverse range of Indian Sub-continent topics.
 Readers have well accepted the newspaper and felt the change in presentation and choice of reports both Indian and local.

-The IS Times is becoming popular with the sub-continent population as it addresses issues of interest to the overseas Indian population, to the visiting parents, the industrious working class of the Sub-continent, to the housewives and the little ones – the future – the next generation.
-It is now adding a page exclusively for the elderly (seniors) as they have been looking for something of their interest in the newspapers.
-The IST is fulfilling their need and trying to reach all sections of the sub-continent population.
+The IS Times is becoming popular with the sub-continent population as it addresses issues of interest to the overseas Indian population, to the visiting parents, the industrious working class of the Sub-continent, to the housewives and the little ones – the future – the next generation. reach all sections of the sub-continent population.

 Why The IST: As a professional journalist, I feel that a large number of keen readers are deprived of the developmental news and views from the sub-continent presuming that the readers are not interested to know.
 Our culture, traditions and values need a correct projection.
 The key issues affecting the typical person from the Sub-continent are never raised.
 The IS Times is attempting to fix these issues.
 The other problem is that several local events in Australia fail to get mentioned.
 The readers need a paper in which they get full participation, where a forum is developed for matters of common interest.
 We strive to reach all and report all.